-Incidentally, if you have a favorite food that you don’t yet have a recipe for, use my contact form to let me know about it.
+Incidentally, if you have a favorite food that you don’t yet have a recipe for, use my contact page to let me know about it.
 Then, I’ll see what I can do to create one for you.
 The same goes for indulgent recipes that you love, but want to make a bit healthier.
 Many of my low carb recipes were created because of my desire to have delicious desserts, without needing to buy larger clothes.

 Anyway, back to the fried apple pie egg rolls.
 This is what Sandra Lee might call a potential semi-homemade dessert recipe.
 The egg rolls are super easy to make; you need egg roll wrappers and apple pie filling.
 The filling is so easy to make that if I have fresh apples in the house, I make it.
 When I need them made quickly, I use canned apple pie filling.
 Both versions are equally yummi.

 BUT, the egg rolls are extra delicious dusted with powdered sugar, or dipped into homemade caramel sauce.
 HEAVEN.

 OH, and if you’re trying to stay away from fattening desserts, but you just LOVE apple desserts, give these recipes a try.
 They’re tasty treats that will be kinder to your waistline:

 Skinny Apple Pie Shake – made with apple butter… oh yeah!